 There was always a buzz there but the problem was that there were also another 200 photographers on the pitch, whereas with what I do now, it tends to only be me.

-3. Do you have a favourite photograph from your career?
+3. Do you have a favorite photograph from your career?
 Or do you look at each of your best-selling images and think there's something you could have done better?

 I think Mankind, taken way back in 2014 in South Sudan, was a big picture.
 That was taken on a camera with lower-quality resolution to the cameras you have now.